-You can grow Winter Jasmine both as a low-lying shrub to provide ground-cover or as a trailing vine to cascade over fences or trellises.
+You can grow Winter Jasmine as a low-lying shrub to provide ground cover or a trailing vine to cascade over fences or trellises.

 As a shrub, it can sprawl up to a height of four feet with a bushy appearance.
 On the other hand, provided you choose to grow Winter Jasmine as a vine, the creeping stems can stretch out to be as long as fifteen feet tall.

-What makes Winter Jasmine stand out from other species is that it blooms in the late winters, adding vibrancy to the yard when it is drained of life and color.
-It is also an ideal choice to prevent soil erosion; so, farmers plant it near river banks and slopes.
+Winter Jasmine stands out from other species because it blooms in the late winters, adding vibrancy to the yard when it is drained of life and color.
+It is also an ideal choice to prevent soil erosion, so farmers plant it near river banks and slopes.
 It does not twine like other Jasmine species, so Winter Jasmine requires more care, with trimmings more often.

 How to Plant Jasmine

 Contrary to what most people say, planting jasmine is very easy.
 Follow the steps listed below to bedizen your yard with perfectly blossomed Jasmine flowers:

 - The first and most significant step is finding the perfect location for your plant.
 All Jasmine species thrive in full sun to partial shade.
 Summer-blooming species prefer to bask in the sunlight for long periods, while some species like the Winter Jasmine will do better in partial shade.
 Overall, a warm, sheltered spot with enough sunlight is ideal for planting any Jasmine species.

 - The next step is preparing the soil.
 Jasmine flourishes in well-drained sandy soil that is moderately fertile and moist.